f18m/microirrigation-control/README.md

  - a Linux embedded system (in my case Olimex Lime2 A20 single board computer)
  - digital radio transceivers (in my case a couple of Texas Instruments CC1110 boards)

-The system aim is to provide via a web interface the possibility to open or close a remote relais, which in my case is attached to an electrovalve that opens or closes water flow (to my home irrigation system).
+The aim of the system is to provide via a web interface the possibility to open or close remote relays, which in my casea are attached to electrovalves that open or close some water flows (in my case to provide irrigation in my garden).
 However the target of the system is much more generic and you can attach to the "remote" node pretty much anything you like.